don6105/PR2015/TTS/README.md

 * Introduction
 <br>&nbsp;&nbsp;&nbsp;&nbsp;
-Given a test as input, get voice from Google TTS(Text to Speech).
+Given a text as input, get voice from Google TTS(Text to Speech).
 Training voice data by HTK and produce text which contain sentences and timestamp.
 <br><br>
 * OS
   * ubuntu 14.04 64-bit with kernel 3.19.0